DragonSenses/Algorithms/LeetCode/733-flood-fill/problem.md

 ### **Space Complexity**: `O(m * n)`
 - **Recursion-Stack Usage**: DFS uses the call stack to explore neighbors.
 In the worst case (e.g., the entire grid is one connected region), the recursion depth can grow to `m * n`, producing linear auxiliary space.
 - **No Additional Structures**: Aside from the recursion stack, the algorithm does not allocate extra data structures.
 The image is modified in place, and only a constant number of local variables are used.

+# Breadth First Search Approach

+The key idea is level‑order expansion: BFS ensures that all pixels at distance 1 from the start are processed before distance 2, and so on.
+This makes the traversal predictable and avoids recursion depth concerns.
+Every pixel is visited at most once, and adjacency checks ensure only valid same‑colored pixels are added to the queue.